Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Instruction

 The instruction.rs file is where you write the logic for deserializing the instruction data to whatever struct your program expects the data to be.
-Notice in the example above, we brought in a Crate from the instruction.rs file
+Notice in the example above, we brought in a crate from the instruction.rs file:

 `use instruction::TestInstruction;`

- there we have written an `unpack` function that will try to deserialize whatever data was passed in as instruction data to the data struct it expects.
+There we have written an `unpack` function that will try to deserialize whatever data was passed in as instruction data to the data struct it expects.

 To do so, we’ll first define an [enum](https://doc.rust-lang.org/std/keyword.enum.html) that will hold the various different data structs our program can expect to receive.